ssl-hep/ServiceX/docs/architecture.md

  * should be changed to once per 10 or 23h</B>

 ### Database
- Uses SQLAlchemy to store into a relational database information about requests, files, and users (only if multiuser support enabled).
+ Uses SQLAlchemy (with Alembic and Flask-Migrate for schema changes) to store into a relational database information about requests, files, and users (only if multiuser support enabled).
 By default DB is PostgreSQL, without persistance.
 Other option is sqlite.
 All DB accesses are from ServiceX_App (REST API/WEB server).

 ![Schema](img/sx-schema.png)
  <B>We need more details here: